77-Sunny/PyFight/README.md

     - Your objective is to punch your opponent first, but you have to get close because you can't punch that far.
     - You have a cooldown between each punch.
 You'll shirt will turn white when you can't punch.
-    - First to 3 wins
+    - First to 3 points wins